rootv890/discovery-5/README.md

 | **Component Docs**  | Storybook                 | Docz, Docusaurus                             | Storybook is the industry standard for documenting components.           |
 | **Real-Time**       | Ably                      | Pusher, Socket.IO                            | Ably is scalable and easy to integrate; Socket.IO is self-hostable.      |

 # Features

 I will update this on Sunday 26th January 2025.

+# ChangeLog

+## January 24, 2024

+- **Database Migration**: Switched from PocketBase to NeonDB with DrizzleORM

+  - Better type safety with DrizzleORM
+  - Easy and free tier is avaliable

+- **Analytics Integration**: Added Vercel Analytics
+  - Temporary solution for basic usage tracking
+  - Zero-configuration setup
+  - Note: Will migrate to Sentry once MVP is ready for enhanced error tracking and monitoring